Hannon-lab/FlaHMM/examples/make_bins/README.md

 #### Expected results

-Following the instructions above (stpe 01 to 04) should result in the following files
+Following the instructions above (step 01 to 04) should result in the following files

 ```
 out/